 - Apply an epoxy coating — Epoxy is a super-hard surface finish that comes in a variety of colors, and since it's guaranteed to stay put even in the garage, you don't have to worry about scratching it with furniture legs in the living room.
 Designers create all sorts of interesting patterns with different colors of epoxy using stencils or removable tape to create the designs.

-- Apply floor paint — Latex floor paint can look great on a concrete floor.
+- Apply floor paint — Specially formulated concrete floor paint can look great on a concrete floor.
 It wears almost as well as epoxy while being easier to apply, and it's easy to touch up when damage does occur.

 It's also important to note that a concrete slab can be stamped to resemble tile, pavers, cobblestones or any other pattern.
-This is a fairly simple procedure, but it has to happen before the concrete hardens.
-No matter what coating you put on your concrete slab floor, stamped or not, you can always increase the sheen by polishing it, a procedure that ConcreteNetwork recommends to densify the surface and make the floor easier to clean and maintain.
+This is a fairly simple procedure, but it has to happen before the concrete hardens, and it takes a lot of skill to get it right.

 Caring for Your Concrete Slab

 Maintaining a concrete floor is easy, but it's important to use a pH-neutral cleaner.
-Acidic cleaners, including bleach, citrus oil, ammonia and yes, even vinegar, can react with the concrete surface and etch it, which ultimately dulls the finish.
+Both acidic and basic cleaners, including bleach, citrus oil, ammonia and yes, even vinegar, can react with the concrete surface and etch it, which ultimately dulls the finish.
 You can find pH-neutral concrete floor cleaners at any home supply outlet.

 A daily cleaning regimen for a stained or unstained floor consists of little more than sweeping or vacuuming and mopping with a dry mop to remove dirt and grime.
 Periodically, perhaps every month or so depending on traffic, you'll want to damp mop with a pH-neutral cleaning solution and be sure to clean up spills as soon as they occur to prevent permanent stains.
 If your floor is polished, you maintain it the same way, and when the polish dulls, as it inevitably will, you can repolish with a fine-grit abrasive.